nicholascarroll/emil/README.md

 Shell integration is a compile-time option (enabled by default).
 It enables shell commands to be used on the buffer:

 - **`Alt-|`** (shell-command-on-region)
-  Takes the current region, feeds it to the shell command you type, and **displays the output** in a temporary `*Shell Command Output*` buffer (or the echo area if the output is small).
+  Takes the current region, feeds it to the shell command you type, and **displays the output** in a temporary `*Shell Output*` buffer (or the echo area if the output is small).

 - **`Ctrl-u Alt-|`**
   Takes the current region, feeds it to the shell command, and **replaces the region** with the output of the command.